biorob/webots-manager/README.md

 * list : list installed and available versions
 * install VERSION : install a specific version
 * use VERSION : use a specific version
-* add_template FILENAME WEBOTS_LOCAL_PATH : put the specifioed file in all installed and futurly installed version.
+* add-template FILENAME WEBOTS_LOCAL_PATH : put the specifioed file in all installed and futurly installed version.
 Checks options !
-* remove_template WEBOTS_LOCAL_PATH : remove the previously template associated to the WEBOTS_LOCAL_PATH on all currently installed version
+* remove-template WEBOTS_LOCAL_PATH : remove the previously template associated to the WEBOTS_LOCAL_PATH on all currently installed version

 Remember that each of this task may have specific options.
 Please use help task to know more about them !